-Dr. Tan’s appeal was heard on 31st July, with the Court of Appeal reserving judgment.
+Dr. Tan’s appeal was heard on 31st July, with the Court of Appeal dismissing his application on 23rd August.

 As part of a prospective candidate’s application, he or she will have to submit a community declaration, which will state the community that an applicant considers himself to be a member of, to the newly constituted Community Committee.
 Should the application be accepted, the Community Committee will then issue a community certificate stating that the prospective candidate belongs to that community.

 This process is useful for determining whether one is eligible to run for office in a reserved election, as well as when the next reserved election will be if the current election is an open one.

 The eligibility criteria for prospective applicants from the private sector has been tightened significantly.